samjaninf/OFN-User-Guide---Master/create-or-connect-with-your-supplying-producers.md

 So as a hub, what do you need to do before adding your products?
 Well, there are two possibilities, depending on whether or not your supplying producer already has an OFN profile.

 How do you know if you supplying producer has an OFN profile?
-Go to www.openfoodnetwork.org.au/producers and search for them.
+Go to [www.openfoodnetwork.org.au/producers](https://openfoodnetwork.org.au/producers) \(or your local OFN\) and search for them.

 ## 1\) Supplying producer does not have an OFN profile.